hijoput4/SharingWare/OTHERS/AI-LGBT.md

 As usual, the bolds are me.
 The normal formating is the AI.
 This is part 2 of the conversation that started with something so dumb as videogames.
-I wanted to see how difesible are the AI claims and at one attempt
+I wanted to see how defensible are the AI claims and at one attempt
 I was cancelled, the LLM removed its own answers saying I should change the theme.
+This may become part of a longer chat that I may continue to have with the LLM to see what interesting things it has to say about social manipulation.

 --------------------
 __So, let's discuss why is LGBT and DEI considered "good".
 You said in another conversation that:__